 But Mission Control is no ordinary startup.

-Founded in 2018 by Chaifetz School of Business graduates Austin Miles Smith, Byron Abrigg and Brandon Smith, Mission Control provides a management platform for individuals and organizations looking to get into recreational esports, or competitive, organized video gaming.
+Founded in 2018 by current and former Chaifetz School of Business students Austin Miles Smith, Byron Abrigg and Brandon Smith, Mission Control provides a management platform for individuals and organizations looking to get into recreational esports, or competitive, organized video gaming.

 Mission Control describes recreational esports as “just like your favorite rec-league sports, but for video games.”
 The company supports games played on all major gaming consoles, and currently offers leagues in 10 different titles, including Call of Duty, Mario Kart and Super Smash Bros.

 Esports has long been a realm dominated by professional gamers, but Mission Control seeks to bring the organized gaming experience to a more recreational audience.
 According to the organization, Mission Control’s platform “utilizes the nature of gaming to create digitally organized social experiences that drive connection through shared passions and playful competition.”
 In other words, the company’s primary mission is to share the joy of gaming.

 “The digital transformation of community connection, especially when it comes to recreation, is already happening," says Natalie Bell, current Chaifetz School student and Mission Control customer success manager.
 The social distancing brought on by the pandemic has expedited what was already in motion.